 Nour is a journey into the world of sounds, imagination, movement, feelings, and awareness.
 The music is a fragile balance between compositions and improvisations.
 The colors develop from traditional to contemporary music, passing along several traditions, cultures, and civilizations that have marked the world and their hearts.
 Tigrane and Georges Kazazian imagine, compose, and share their free and universally relatable music, simple and yet holding infinite layers of interpretations.

-The Nour project is mostly composed by Georges Kazazian and Tigrane Kazazian and some tracks are the outcome of a mutual composition between Georges Kazazian and Tigrane Kazazian, in Yerevan and Cairo, 2016.
+The Nour project is composed by Georges Kazazian and Tigrane Kazazian and some tracks are the outcomes of a mutual composition between Georges and Tigrane Kazazian, in Yerevan and Cairo, 2016.
 The various pieces such as The Dance of Fire, Ballade Andalouse, Dancing Flowers, Moving Sands, Nour, and Joya aim to bring serenity and accompany the listener in a journey of introspection.

 Georges Kazazian, born in Cairo, Egypt, of Armenian origin, has been composing and performing for more than thirty years.
 His music has been described by a critic as a “sensual and refined alchemy of sounds”.